 To that end, teachers work and plan to provide strong initial instruction followed by differentiated lessons to provide enriching content or remediation of concepts/skills.
 Teachers and administrators also meet every 6 weeks to review student assessment data and plan lessons for English Language Arts and Math.
 Given that 34% of Victoria's students are English learners, teachers also develop designated and integrated ELD lessons.

 The school also provides a robust small-group reading intervention program focused on developing fluency and comprehension.
 Based upon data over the past 2 years, students who participated in the program regularly have made growth in their reading with fully half reaching grade level and exiting the intervention.

-In 2015, the reading intervention program was nominated at the District level of a Golden Bell award.
+In 2015, the reading intervention program was nominated at the District level for a Golden Bell award.
 Previous to that, Victoria won a Golden Bell award in 2007 for the academic intervention program it ran in partnership with Beattie Middle School.

 With deep roots as a neighborhood school, Victoria teachers and staff work to provide avenues for parents and families to be involved in the school community.
 Some of the activities offered to parents are and families are:

 We also have a number of parents who volunteer throughout the year in various capacities, which include in-classroom helpers, field trip chaperones, and working in our library.
 Parents who wish to volunteer should contact our office manager at (909) 478-5670 for more information and to obtain the necessary forms.
 Families may also keep current with activities and information about Victoria by following us on Twitter @TigerTownRUSD.